Best Backpacking Stove Comparison

-As most of you know who spends time in the mountains with a multi-day back pack strapped to your back every ounce in that bag counts, and every ounce adds up to a pound.
+As most of you who spend time in the mountains with a multi-day back pack strapped to your back know every ounce in that bag counts, and every ounce adds up to a pound.
 One of the most important items in your pack besides your first aid kit or water is the stove.
-I know when I started out and wanted to do some real deep woods backpacking I went to the local camping store and looked at options…bought the one that simply looked like it would work, not thinking that I need to pack a large propane bottle into the mountains… ummm, mistakes you don’t need to make.
+I know when I started out and wanted to do some real deep woods backpacking I went to the local camping store and looked at options…bought the one that simply looked like it would work, not thinking that I need to pack a large propane bottle into the mountains… -ummm, mistakes you don’t need to make.

-Here are three stoves I wanted to compare, as each one has their own unique differences and opportunities.
+Here are three stoves I wanted to compare, as each one has its own unique differences and opportunities.
 In Figure 1 we have 3 stoves I wanted to compare.
 The reason I was looking at the newest, large jet boil is that’s the brand I’ve trusted for years and I wanted to compare it to my existing Jetboil Sol.
 The other stove is combination of a TOAKS titanium pot and a small burner.